 Online Linguistics Degree Programs

 Learn about degree options for aspiring linguists, and get information about online options.
 Find out the kinds of classes typically offered in these programs as well as career options and average salary data.
-Schools offering Communications degrees can also be found in these popular choices.

 Can I Get an Online Degree in Linguistics?

 Online linguistics programs are rare, although you can find undergraduate and graduate programs that offer some courses online.
 Bachelor's degree programs in linguistics typically issue a broad overview of the world's main languages and how they've developed over time.
 Graduate-level linguistics programs offer many sub-specializations, and these degrees tend to be offered by a combination of school departments.
 Linguistic concentration areas include:

 - Communication disorders

 - Second languages

 There are also linguistic graduate-level certificate programs.
 Often developed for teachers, these programs specialize in subjects such as English as a second language (ESL) or English language learner (ELL).